 The house was, at most times, occupied by at least 3 other patients and a couple of spouses of people who were in the hospital– it was quite the collection of people.
 There was the man from Florida who had a form of Myeloma and was in Boston for a clinical trial.
 Another man from Pennsylvania who was staying on the 3rd floor was also a mesothelioma patient, going through radiation treatments in Boston.
 He would just stare at me with disbelief every time he saw me, and would say.
 “I can’t believe you just had surgery, you look amazing.”
 We would see him mainly around dinner time, when he would come down to try and eat something.
 A wonderful addition to the house was a wife of a man who was in the ICU, suffering from the late stages of mesothelioma.
 Despite his dire diagnosis, he was a fighter.
 His wife, Lisa, and my sister became fast friends and spent many evenings drinking beers at the dining room table, trying desperately to have some semblance of normality during this strange time.

 My sister was an AMAZING caregiver.
-She was able to anticipate my needs, made sure I was eating and made special trips to Trader Joe’s whenever I even mentioned something might taste good.
+She was able to anticipate my needs, made sure I was eating during treatment and made special trips to Trader Joe’s whenever I even mentioned something might taste good.
 She made sure I had enough pillows, got all my prescriptions for me from the drug store, bought me some comfy, soft t- shirts to wear around the house and made sure I got up and walked.
 Most days it was too cold to go far outside, and it was also hard for me to breathe the icy air, she wandered around this big Victorian Mansion with me.
 Up the flights up stairs, through the halls, down to the basement, 2 or 3 laps around the basement, back up to the main floor– we knew every nook and cranny of that house.

 When I wasn’t walking, or eating, I was sleeping.
 I slept so much during those first few days out of the hospital.
 I also had a couple of visitors while I was there.
 My wonderful friend and lawyer, Jennifer Lucarelli from Early, Lucarelli, Sweeney and Meisenkothen, came to see me and meet my sister while I was there.
 She was immediately struck by my positive attitude and sense of humor about the whole situation.
 She said she had never met someone quite like me.
 It was a relationship that started a few months earlier when I had contacted her law firm in the middle of the night after finding out that I had a cancer caused by asbestos exposure.
 She called me first thing the next day and we bonded during that long phone call.
 Finally, after all those months, I was happy to meet her face to face.
 She didn’t stay long because, even though I felt good, I still tired out quickly after visiting and needed to lie down.
 A few days later, my husband’s nephew, who was going to school at Cornell University in Ithaca, NY, had come to Boston with friends for the weekend.
 He came to spend a couple of hours with me.
 He brought me a big, comfy Cornell University sweatshirt that I got a lot of use out of those next few weeks!
 Those two visitors broke up the day-to-day tedium.